 - 1. Interviews and planning meetings: review of assessment instrument, determine number of group reports, groupings of PMs and BAs, logistics, etc. - 2.
-Questionnaire set-up and communication/distribution - 3.
-Assessment kickoff meeting with participants and their management team - 4.
-Individual PM/BA Summary Reports compiled and analyzed, reporting strengths and opportunities for improvement - 5.
-Individual PM/BA Proposed Professional Development Plans - 6.
-PM and BA Workforce Summary Report and Recommendations compiled and analyzed - 7.
+Evaluation guestionnaire set-up and communication/distribution - 3.
+Assessment kickoff presentation - 4.
+Individual PM/BA Summary Reports for up to 10 PMs and 10 BAs compiled and analyzed, reporting strengths and opportunities for improvement - 5.
+Individual PM/BA Proposed Professional Development Plans for up to 10 PMs and 10 BAs - 6.
+PM and BA Practice Data Summary Report and Recommendations compiled and analyzed - 7.
 PM and BA Competency Findings and Recommendations Presentation - 8.
-PM and BA organizational learning and development recommendations to address the competency gaps
+PM and BA Practice professional development plans to address the competency gaps

-The organizational maturity assessment methodology we use is based on the following appraisal principles adapted from the SEI CMMI Appraisal Method for Process Improvement2:
+The organizational maturity assessment methodology we use is based on the following appraisal principles adapted from the SEI CMMI Appraisal Method for Process Improvement1: